AwareErmine/react-dragon-drop/README.md

 - Ability to drag onto anywhere on the screen
 - Keep track of history and use ctrl-Z to undo the effects of a drag
 - Drag over customizable effects
+- Dragging is weird with grid
+- If someone knows how to use Storybook properly, please

 ## Dragbox
 - There's probably something to add I just can't think of it